lun3ux/lunux/README.md

 WSL is likely the simplest option because it provides a real Linux environment while allowing you to continue using Windows.

 You can also just go to the **Releases** page and etch into a USB, instead of building from source.

-## Project Status

-LUNUX is currently an **alpha-stage hobby project**.
-It is not ready for daily use, and it should not be installed on real hardware unless you understand the risks.

-Development is experimental, and things may break without warning.

-## Contributing

-Contributions, bug reports, ideas, and feedback are welcome.

-Since LUNUX is still in its early stages, the project structure and development workflow may change frequently.

 ---